On the Doppler effect for light from orbiting sources in Kerr-type metrics: Summary and Discussion

 \section{Summary and Discussion}

 In this paper, we derived a formula for the motional and gravitational ``Kerr--Doppler'' effect for a photon emitted tangentially to the motion of its source.
 The source was restricted to be moving azimuthally in any Kerr-type metric, i.e., any metric which when expressed in polar coordinates $(t,r ,\theta, \varphi )$ has only $g_{tt} $, $g_{rr} $, $g_{\varphi \varphi } $, $g_{t\varphi } $, and $g_{\theta \theta } $ nonzero and functions only of $r$ and $\theta $.
 The formula, eq.~(\ref{eq:kerrdopl}), provides the frequency of the photon measured by an observer at rest at spatial infinity in terms of that measured by a local observer co-moving with the source.
-We showed that the formula yields expected results in the limits of an orbiting or stationary source in the exterior Schwarzschild metric and a moving source in flat space, and also agrees with the result of \cite{fanton} for the exterior Kerr metric.
+We showed that the formula yields expected results in the limits of an orbiting or stationary source in the exterior Schwarzschild metric and a moving source in flat space, and also agrees with the result of \citet{fanton} for the exterior Kerr metric.

 In obtaining the formula, we utilized two seemingly different approaches, an eikonal approximation solution to a scalar wave equation in the Kerr-type metric, and a Killing vector (KV) representation of both the source circular motion and the photon motion.
 The two approaches produced the same formula, because despite apparent dissimilarities the underlying physics is the same.
 For example, the local propagation, or wave 3-vector used in the eikonal approach is (proportional to) the local photon 3-momentum used in the KV approach.
-However, the KV approach is limited to the particular highly symmetric application that we treated, that of a photon emitted tangentially to the circular orbit of a source, leading to longitudinal motional Doppler effects only.
-On the other hand, the eikonal method should be applicable for a local photon propagation 3-vector in any direction relative to the source motion, cf.~\cite{fanton} for the special case of the exterior Kerr metric.
+While the KV approach is limited to the particular highly symmetric application that we treated, that of a photon emitted tangentially to the circular orbit of a source, it allows analysis in a more modern relativistic context, in which the relationship between the orbital velocity, $\Omega$, and the radius is determined by the the conserved quantities of the Lagrangian, $E$ and $L$.
+On the other hand, the eikonal method should be applicable for a local photon propagation $3$-vector in any direction relative to the source motion, cf.~\citet{fanton} for the special case of the exterior Kerr metric.
 The wave equation (\ref{eq:extrn}) would then yield a different expression for the local effective refractive index than we obtained in eq.~(\ref{eq:index_yayaya}) for tangential emission.